rikaahire/TigerOutcomes/README.md

 git add
     * Don’t use this; stage in Sublime Merge instead
 git rebase -i HEAD~[n]
-    * Allows you to edit multiple previous commits
+    * Allows you to edit multiple (n) previous commits
         This is especially useful if you have many small commits that build upon one another
     * Can use for editing commit messages (though you can do that in Sublime Merge)
 git status
     * Can be used to check what your branch status is (i.e. if you are ahead/behind main)
+git checkout -b [name]
+    * Allows you to create a branch called [name] and move to it
+git checkout [name]
+    * Allows you to move to the branch called [name] if it exists
+git branch -d [name]
+    * Allows you to delete a branch you no longer need

 # Tools
 VSCode